ria0304/WYA-Whats-Your-Aesthetic/README.md

 <img src="screenshots/wardrobe-closet.png" width="260" alt="My Wardrobe — closet grid filtered by All / Top / Bottom / Outerwear" />

 </div>

-> Screenshots are stored in `/screenshots` in this repo.
-Replace the files there with updated captures whenever the UI changes.

 ---